HewlettPackard/python-hpOneView/README.md

 ## Testing

-We've already packaged everything you need to do to check if the code is good.
+We've already packaged everything you need to do to check if the code is passing the tests.
 The tox script wraps the unit tests execution against Python 2 and 3, flake8 validation, and the test coverage report generation.

 Run the following command: